 We asked law firm Bates Wells for guidance and they’ve kindly put together a guide on holding charity trustee meetings during the coronavirus crisis.

 The Chartered Governance Institute has also created some guidance on the impact of the coronavirus outbreak on AGMs.

 Procurement policy: The Government has issued a Procurement Policy Note, setting out guidance for all public bodies on payment of suppliers to ensure service continuity during and after coronavirus.

 Independent examiners: The Charity Commission has updated its guidance for independent examiners during coronavirus. (updated 15 May)

-Responsibilities as an employer: Do look at the ACAS guidance and the Government’s guidance which is now updated daily.
-Some legal firms have also published advice on this, see for example these briefings from VWV and from Bates Wells.
+Responsibilities as an employer: Do look at the ACAS guidance and the government’s guidance which is now updated daily.
+Some legal firms have also published advice on this, see for example these briefings from VWV.

 DBS checks: The Charity Commission has issued new guidance covering DBS checks.

 Job retention/ furloughing: Read the latest guidance on the government’s Coronavirus Job Retention Scheme.
 This includes detailed guidance on who is eligible for the scheme.
-There is also helpful guidance on how to claim your employees’ wages through the scheme.
-The scheme has been extended until October 2020. (updated 13 May)
+There is also helpful guidance on how to claim your employees’ wages through the scheme. (updated 04 June)